 It can be tempting to represent yourself, but medical malpractice claims are some of the most complex cases.
 Increase your chances of getting fair compensation with an experienced attorney.
-Contact the Malpractice Center now to get in touch with the right lawyer in your area.
+Contact The Personal Injury Center now to get in touch with the right lawyer in your area.

 Wyoming’s Modified Comparative Negligence Rule in Medical Malpractice Fault Determinations

 Wyoming follows the doctrine of modified comparative negligence.
 Under Wyoming medical malpractice laws when coupled with the doctrine of comparative negligence adhered to by the state, a plaintiff’s award is reduced by the amount of negligence the plaintiff contributed to the circumstances of his or her injury up to fifty percent.
 If the trier of fact finds that the plaintiff was more than fifty percent responsible for contributing to their injuries, the plaintiff is barred from damage award recovery of any amount.

 Medical malpractice claims in Wyoming are not subject to mandatory arbitration, as the Wyoming Supreme Court found these requirements to be unconstitutional in the case of Hoem v.
 State, 1988.

 Bench and Jury Trial Options in Wyoming Medical Malpractice Trial Cases